Do you need a quick fix to help your uterus shrink after birth?

 Your uterus postpartum is going to be very different in size initially to what it was before you got pregnant.

-Even more so if it is your second, third, forth, fifth baby etc because your body simply cannot bounce back that quickly.
+Even more so if it is your second, third, fourth, fifth baby etc because your body simply cannot bounce back that quickly.

 It takes time for your uterus to shrink back after birth.